How to organise quallies, receipts & POPs

 If you do buy a product to enter a prize draw or competition, check the terms and conditions carefully – do you need to keep hold of the packaging, the receipt, or both?
 Promoters tend to be extra cautious when writing T&Cs and often they will ask entrants to keep the packaging and receipt for every entry they make.
 They very rarely ask to see them – but it’s not worth the risk of throwing them away, as you could end up throwing away a prize!

-The good news is that more promoters are asking to see photos of receipts at the time of entry – for example, the current Lidl and Asda Heinz Mayo promotions – which means no panicking if you win, because the promoter has already checked your proof of purchase!
+The good news is that more promoters are asking to see photos of receipts at the time of entry – for example, the Poundland Big Clean promotion – which means no panicking if you win, because the promoter has already checked your proof of purchase!
 Some promoters use the technology of cashback app Shopmium to process receipts at the point of entry too.
 I do still like to keep hold of my receipt even after uploading though – just in case something isn’t clear on it and they need a new photo.

 If the quallie has packaging or a neck collar, I staple the receipt to it and file it under the closing date month in my expanding file.

 For a promotion I’ll be entering multiple times, I keep the receipts together in one envelope and write any corresponding unique codes or entry dates on the receipts too.

 The important part of the packaging is the part showing the unique code – or barcode – that you entered online, so for some products you can just keep that part (eg. for large Tyrrell’s sharing bags of popcorn or crisps), and pop them into your file with your receipts.